plone/documentation/develop/addons/five-grok/core-components/utilities.rst

 interface (and optionally name).

 In Plone, local components can be installed using the *componentregistry.xml* GenericSetup import step.
-See the `GenericSetup documentation`_ for more details.
+See the :doc:`GenericSetup documentation </develop/addons/components/genericsetup>` for more details.
 The techniques mentioned in this manual pertain to global utilities only.

 Global utilities can be registered in one of two ways using *five.grok*: